-In California, the most culturally diverse state in the country, health care must bridge cultural and linguistic divides to serve all communities equitably.
+In California, one of the most culturally diverse states in the country, health care must bridge cultural and linguistic divides to serve all communities equitably.
 As trusted community members with lived experience, community health workers and promotores have a long history of connecting those not well served by the traditional health care system with culturally competent health and social services.

 When people have access to health care that respects their cultural values and behaviors, delivered in language they can understand, they are more likely to have positive health outcomes.
 Through this project, our goal is for Medi-Cal managed care plans to have the tools to effectively integrate this highly effective workforce into their programs and services, improving health outcomes for Medi-Cal members across the state and forging a path to health equity for all Californians.

 Project Values Statement

-Like community health workers and promotores themselves, the CHW/P in the Future of Medi-Cal project is guided by a longstanding commitment to achieving health equity for our communities.
+Like community health workers and promotores themselves, the Community Health Workers & Promotores in the Future of Medi-Cal project is guided by a longstanding commitment to achieving health equity for our communities.
 We will base our work on respect, collaboration, direct communication, and shared responsibility.
 We appreciate the wide variety of contributions made by CHW/Ps across California and will highlight diverse perspectives to support CHW/Ps and elevate this vital workforce.

 Project Impact Statement